centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 ]
 ```

-* Note: In version 22.10 of Canopsis there is also a color field.*
+* Note: In version 22.10 of Canopsis there is also a "color" field.

 ### Custom event format

 This stream connector allows you to change the format of the event to suit your needs.
-It allows you to handle events type that are not handled by default such as
+It allows you to handle event types that are not handled by default such as
 **ba_status** events.

 In order to use this feature you need to configure a json event format file and add